vives-projectwerk-2-2020/LoRaWAN-antenna/README.md

 ![Antenna board](./img/distance.png)

+By adjusting the length of the antenna, the antenna is now al more suitable for 868MHz.

 ## matching network

+By adding a matching network now, we can improve the impedance of the antenna more.
 You can observe the maching network below.
 This consists of 2 capacitors and 1 coil.
 The values of the capacitors are 2,2pF.
 The value of the coil is 12nF.

 ![matching network](./img/matching_network.png)